ciscorx/7z-revisions/README.md

    diffutils  ( just the patch and diff commands )

 ### On Windows
- When running on windows, access to additional dos commands becomes necessary, such as patch, diff, awk, fciv, and optionally grep.<br/>
+ When running on Microsoft Windows, access to additional dos commands becomes necessary, such as patch, diff, awk, fciv, and optionally grep.<br/>
    Install diffutils for windows: http://gnuwin32.sourceforge.net/packages/diffutils.htm and then append C:\Program Files\GnuWin32\bin, or whatever directory that happens to contain diff.exe, to the path variable in control panel -> system -> Advanced -> Environment Variables.
 Alternatively, you could just throw all the files in c:\windows\system32<br/>
    Install patch.exe for windows:  http://gnuwin32.sourceforge.net/packages/patch.htm then put it in the same directory that contains diff.exe<br/>
    Download awk from http://gnuwin32.sourceforge.net/packages/gawk.htm<br/>